DevExpress-Examples/XAF_Security_E4908/Readme.md

 # How to: Use the Integrated Mode of the Security System in Non-XAF Applications
 ## Console
-The complete description for console applications is available in the  [How to: Use the Integrated Mode of the Security System in Non-XAF Applications](http://documentation.devexpress.com/#Xaf/CustomDocument3558") topic.
+The complete tutorial for console applications is available in the  [How to: Use the Integrated Mode of the Security System in Non-XAF Applications](http://documentation.devexpress.com/#Xaf/CustomDocument3558") topic.
 ## Blazor (server-side)
 ### Prerequisites